 The front fog light switch is on the Multi-Function Control Lever.
-To activate the front fog lights, turn on the parking lights or the low beam headlights and pull out the end of the control lever.
+To activate the front fog lights, turn on the headlights and pull out the end of the control lever.

 NOTE: The fog lights will only operate with the headlights on low beam.
-Selecting high beam headlights will turn off the fog lights.
+Selecting high beam headlights or park lights will turn off the fog lights.